 This section describes the mask options and the two mask option registers.
-The mask options are hardwired connections specified at the same time as the ROM code, which allow the user to customize the MCU.
+The mask options are hardwired connections specified by Motorola.
 The options control the enable or disable of the following functions:

 - Resets caused by the LVI module

 - Power to the LVI module

 - Stop mode recovery time (32 CGMXCLK cycles or 4096 CGMXCLK cycles)

-- ROM security1
+- ROM security

 - STOP instruction

 - Computer operating properly (COP) module enable

 - EEPROM security